Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ## Download And Install Recommended Fonts

-👨‍🔬: **First thing first, ReMoods paid lots of time to tested the best fonts for you, they've great performance on both read and write, and I developed everything based on using these fonts, so I recommended you use them:** 🤩
+👨‍🔬: **First thing first, ReMoods paid lots of time to test the best fonts for you, they've great performance on both read and write, and I developed everything based on using these fonts, so I recommended you use them:** 🤩

 You can download...

 1. The abridged package from my [Google Drive🎁](https://drive.google.com/drive/folders/1oQVRSix1hw5zgmJiphZIEAqMrEH5EuLQ?usp=sharing)
-2. The full packages by clicking the below fonts name to visit the official sources.
+2. The full packages by clicking below fonts name to visit the official sources.

 - Base Font: 🛻[Mulish](https://fonts.google.com/specimen/Mulish?query=mulish)
 - Base Font: 🛻[Chiron Hei HK](https://github.com/chiron-fonts/chiron-hei-hk/releases) (Traditional & Simplified Chinese)